adstuart/azure-gwlb-chain/README.md

 ![](images/2023-03-31-16-32-27.png)

 - This is where the Palo Alto NVA gets its chance to inspect/block/audit/log the traffic based on its centrally controlled configuration.
-We can login to he PAN-OS GUI and verify that we are able to allow/deny traffic destined to our Web Application, as well as log/inspect the traffic flows.
+We can login to the PAN-OS GUI and verify that we are able to allow/deny traffic destined to our Web Application, as well as log/inspect the traffic flows.

 ![](images/2023-03-31-16-36-32.png)